 - Help regain system balance after taking antibiotics

-Fullbucket’s formula starts with Saccharomyces boulardii, which is the most peer-reviewed and clinically researched probiotic in the world, and for good reason: this particular strain fights pathogens and bad microbes and is hands-down the safest and most effective form of probiotic because it does not colonize (or take over) in your dog’s gut.
+Fullbucket’s formula starts with Saccharomyces boulardii, which is the most peer-reviewed and clinically researched probiotic in the world, and for good reason: this particular strain fights pathogens and bad bacteria and is hands-down the safest and most effective form of probiotic because it does not colonize (or take over) in your dog’s gut.

-And finally, we include the enzymes Protease, Amylase, Lipase and Cellulase in the right concentrations to ensure your dog can properly digest the food he eats and absorb all of those nutrients.
+And finally, we include the digestive enzymes Protease, Amylase, Lipase and Cellulase in the right concentrations to ensure your dog can properly digest the food he eats and absorb all of those nutrients.

-FullBucket is the first animal healthcare business to deliver a one-for-one philanthropy program.
+FullBucket is the first animal health business to deliver a one-for-one philanthropy program.
 Our number one mission is to give a nutritional supplement product to an animal in need for every product sold.
 We customize the product for the specific needs of the animals that are receiving them, then hand deliver the product to the people in need.

 1 Havenaar R, Huis in’t Veld JHJ.
 Probiotics: a general view.
 In: Wood B, ed.
 The Lactic Acid Bacteria in Health and Disease, London, UK: Elsevier Applied Science, 1992: 209-24.